SilkRose/Pony/readme.md

 My favorite games are [Factorio], and [Minecraft].
 I've made a few [Factorio Mods], and since late 2019, I have been the lead maintainer of [Love & Tolerance], a MLP:FiM-inspired resource pack for Minecraft.

 ### Where my work is:
-My published writing can be found on my [FIMFiction profile][Silk Rose FIMFiction]; my unpublished writing can be found in my [Pony] repository.
+My published writing can be found on my [Fimfiction profile][Silk Rose Fimfiction]; my unpublished writing can be found in my [Pony] repository.

 ### Why I do it this way:
 - **Writing in the open:** Everything is open for the world to read.